-6.61 Uncontrolled Format String [SHL]
+6.65 Reliance on External Format String [SHL]

 The software uses externally controlled format strings in input/output functions, which can lead to buffer overflows or data representation problems.

 134. Uncontrolled Format String

 The programmer rarely intends for a format string to be user-controlled at all.
 This weakness frequently occurs in code that constructs log messages, where a constant format string is omitted.